kali-maa/astropy/docs/utils/masked/index.rst

 Masked Values (`astropy.utils.masked`)
 **************************************

+.. note:: Just a test, do not merge.

 Often, data sets are incomplete or corrupted and it would be handy to be able to mask certain values.
 Astropy provides a |Masked| class to help represent such data sets.